Bartender Training

 Bartender Training and Visible Intoxication

 It is illegal to provide alcohol to someone who appears to be intoxicated.
 Bartenders don’t need to measure a customer’s blood alcohol content, but they need to recognize visible intoxication.
 Alcohol intoxication occurs when a person consumes more alcohol than their liver can metabolize.
 Alcohol accumulates in the bloodstream increasing blood alcohol content.
 Intoxication Identification is critical to Dram Shop prosecution.
-A bartender’s ability to identify signs of visible intoxication and then discontinue alcohol service is a powerful barometer gauging their commitment to responsible alcohol service.
-As bartender training experts, we can assist your firm in preparation for information discovery by providing questions you need answers to establish the authenticity of bartender training programs and visible intoxication education.
-Discovery questions are your foundation for establishing facts related to bartender training.
-Contact The Dram Shop Experts
+A bartender’s ability to identify signs of visible intoxication and then discontinue alcohol service is responsible alcohol service.

 Bartender Training and Obvious Intoxication